 ‘I think they have skewers but let me check with my sister.’

 There was no menu available.
-I had the feeling people went there for pre-lunch drinks only and then head home.
-The man’s sister came out and, not wanting to leave two forasteros starving, she offered to prepare something out of what was available in the kitchen and served us pork fillets with chips, green peppers, fried eggs, calamari rings, and a tomato salad that could have easily fed four people.
+I had the feeling people went there for pre-lunch drinks only and then headed home.
+The man’s sister came out and, not wanting to leave two forasteros starving, she offered to prepare something out of what was available in the kitchen and served us pork loin steaks with chips, green peppers, fried eggs, calamari rings, and a tomato salad that could have easily fed four people.

 After the big lunch, we walked back to the car and drove to Los Pajares, a series of some 200 abandoned farmer stone houses about 1.5km south of Santibañez.
 Google Maps directions aren’t reliable, and the place is not signposted in town, so you need to know which way to go.
 Drive south on C-513 (EX-205 direction Moraleja) and you‘ll see the sign ‘Los Pajares 2km’ on your left.
 The first part of the road is paved but then it turns into a cross-country drive that make those 2km feel like 10.
 Eventually, you cross a gate and are greeted by a group of cows and horses by a pond and a curious little donkey.